DIY: LED Origami Flower Kit

 Assembly Time: 1 hour

 Very few components are required for the LED Origami Flower Kit.
-The kit includes a battery pack, AA batteries, baby-sized breadboard, hook-up wire, RGB LEDs and a pencil for stem making.
+The kit includes a battery pack, AA batteries, 170-point breadboard, hook-up wire, RGB LEDs and a pencil for stem making.

 • Tape; electrical tape is preferred.

-• Soldering equipment just to solder the LEDs to the ends of the hook-up wire.
+• Soldering equipment solder the LEDs to the ends of the hook-up wire.

 Helpful tips before you start your projectWe have gotten some feedback from customers who have had issues with failing LEDs.
 The issue is likely due to the LED being heated for too long with the soldering iron.
 LEDs are not usually so sensitive, but because there is additional internal circuitry to make the LED flash and change colors on its own, it appears to be much more sensitive to heat.
 Here are some suggestions to avoid damaging the LED.